Module 3: History as a Choice — Interactive Rebasing

 Next Module

-Section titled “Next Module”Now that you can sculpt a perfect history, it is time to learn how to recover when things go horribly wrong in Module 4: The Safety Net.
+Section titled “Next Module”Now that you can sculpt a perfect history, it is time to learn how to recover when things go wrong in Module 4: The Safety Net.